 What is memory?
 What is identity?
 And how do we understand the relationship between these two concepts, particularly for communities once defined as commodities?
 Research suggests the significance of origins in the formation of individual and collective identity.
 However, for the African diaspora, origins and the memory associated with it are traversed by trauma and displacement engendered by slavery, the middle passage, and contemporary structural oppressions.
 This course explores the different ways memory is deployed by the African diaspora as both a protective and resistance apparatus to construct identity and support citizenship claims to their contemporary nation-states.

-Must have taken 1 ANSO 300-level course or with instructor permission.
+Must have completed 1 ANSO 300-level course.

 AFST